Student Statement of Rights

 If a student relapses and misuses substances while attending a program at Rhodes Wellness College, they will be required to withdraw from their program until such time that they can provide evidence of their fitness to attend.
 Note that this policy applies in addition to any other conditions that may result from a breach of the general rule prohibiting drug and alcohol use while attending programs at Rhodes Wellness College.

-Student Assistance Policy
+Student Learning Assistance Policy

 Where a student has a special physical, medical or academic need, whether the need is self-identified or identified by a health-care professional, the student may inform the College about that need prior to entering into a student contract with the College.
 This identification will allow both the student and the College to assess whether, and to what extent, the College can reasonably accommodate the student’s need within the experiential and academic programs offered by the College.